magomeda228/Nuclear_Physic/README.md

 This is a Python script that defines a class Nuclear to model nuclear isotopes and calculate energies associated with neutrons, protons, and alpha particles.
-Here's what each part does, explained for a GitHub repository:

-1. File Overview:
 This file contains a Python class that calculates various energy values for different isotopes, such as:

 Binding energy per nucleon